yhatt/jsx-slack/docs/how-to-setup-jsx-transpiler.md

 ### tsconfig.json

-Or you can instruct to use jsx-slack in all `.tsx` files by setting up `tsconfig.json`.
+Or you can instruct to use jsx-slack in all TSX files by setting up `tsconfig.json`.

 ```jsonc
 // tsconfig.json